isaajnchen/isaajnchen.github.io/_projects/1-lb-spinnerella/index.md

 Repairs Under Pressure
 ---
-After suffering catastrophic damage, we reassembled the entire drivetrain in a backup frame with spare armor plates and an experimental weapon designed by one of my teammates.
+After suffering catastrophic damage to our armor and frame, we reassembled the entire drivetrain in a backup frame with spare armor plates and an experimental weapon designed by one of my teammates.
 <div style="margin-top: 10px; margin-bottom: 30px;">
 {% include image-gallery.html images="damaged.png, repaired.png" height="300" %}
 </div>